apoorvpatne10/Associative-rule-learning/README.md

 * Advertisements on X could be targeted at buyers who purchase Y.
 * X and Y could be combined into a new product, such as having Y in flavors of X.

+So we need some principle or an idea to optimize the sales so that there's mutual satisfaction between the customer and the shop.
+That is, both are happy with what they've got and that's where Associative Learning comes to play.

+Association rules analysis is a technique to uncover how items are associated to each other.
+There are three common ways to measure association:

+1. Support
+2. Confidence and
+3. Lift